 5. Endometriosis – Like PCOS, Endometriosis is also a problem with the female reproductive system causing irregular periods.

 6. Birth Control Pills – Most of the birth control pills contain a combination of the hormones estrogen and progesterone.
-These pills prevent ovaries from releasing the eggs to prevent pregnancy.
+These pills prevent ovarian cyst that is available, For releasing the eggs to prevent pregnancy.
 Going off or on birth control pills can affect menstruation cycle.
-Many women report having irregular or missed periods for up to six months after discontinuing birth control Irregular periods are the alarming situation for females, there are some irregular periods home remedy and symptoms, myths which are disclosed by oIrregular periods are the alarming situation for females, there are some irregular periods home remedy and symptoms, myths which are disclosed by our specialists here. ur specialists here. pills.
+Many women report having irregular or missed periods for up to six months after discontinuing birth control Irregular periods are the alarming situation for females, there are some irregular periods home remedy and symptoms, myths which are disclosed by oIrregular periods are the alarming situation for females, there are some home remedy and symptoms, myths which are disclosed by our specialists here. ur specialists here. pills.

 The common irregular periods symptoms are:

 If you only have three or four periods a year, or if you continue to have irregular periods, make an appointment to your doctor for a complete check.
-As we said earlier, irregular periods can lead you to infertility.
-You can also get an opinion of a fertility expert regarding your missed or irregular periods for better guidance.
+As we said earlier, it can lead you to infertility.
+You can also get an opinion of a fertility expert regarding your missed periods for better guidance.

-Below are a few common lifestyles and natural irregular periods treatments recommended to everyone.
+Below are a few common lifestyles and natural treatments recommended to everyone.

 1.Practice Yoga – if stress is the cause of practicing yoga is the best solution.
 Practicing Yoga 30-35 minutes a day, 6 times a week may help regulate hormones and menstrual cycles.